Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other

 According to the National Institutes of Health, psychosis is a state in which a person experiences a break from reality.
 The person cannot distinguish between what is real and what is not.
-These patients experience visual and audio hallucinations, have delusions and have false beliefs.
-They may be withdrawn, lack motivation, and have disorganized thinking that impedes their ability to concentrate or express themselves clearly.
+These patients experience visual and audio hallucinations, have delusions, and have false beliefs.
+They may be withdrawn, lack motivation, and have disorganized thinking that impedes their ability to concentrate and express themselves clearly.
 These symptoms can cause tremendous anxiety, depression, anger, and paranoia.